 With a little bit of hard work and a concerted effort, you should be able to make the most of your website by maximizing its performance.

 This article is written by Louise Harper.
 Louise, a self-confused web geek, she has a passion for web design and tech in general.
-Having studied IT & Web at University her primary interest is in website optimisation through beautiful design and enhancing the user experience.
-Visit Author's Website.
+Having studied IT & Web at University her primary interest is in website optimization through beautiful design and enhancing the user experience.